An Easy, Savory Salad for the End of Summer

-My mother always had a garden when I was a child and always made a cucumber/tomato/onion salad with our fresh veggies.
+My mother had a garden when I was a child and always made a cucumber/tomato/onion salad with our fresh veggies.
 This is a recipe that reminds me of those fresh garden salads, minus the cucumbers and onions.
 I also make my mother's salad, but I do not grow cucumbers, so I don't make it as often as this one.

 I love the feta cheese in this dish, but you could also use chunks of fresh mozzarella if you prefer.
 It only takes a few simple ingredients to make this savory dish that won't last long at a party.
 It's also great on Ritz crackers, which is my husband's favorite way to eat it.
-I love it plain, on crackers, and with naan bread.
-I hope you enjoy this salad; it truly is one of my end of summer favorites.
+I love it plain, on crackers and with naan bread.
+I hope you enjoy this salad; it truly is one of my end-of-summer favorites.

-- 1 Quart Cherry tomatoes, sliced in half
+- 1 quart cherry tomatoes, sliced in half

-- 3 leaves Fresh Basil, chopped
+- 3 leaves fresh basil, chopped

-- 1/2-1 Small red onion, diced
+- 1/2 to 1 small red onion, diced

-- 4 oz.
-Feta cheese, crumbles
+- 4 ounces feta cheese, crumbles

-- Sea Salt, freshly ground, to taste
+- Sea salt, freshly ground, to taste

-- Black Pepper, freshly ground, to taste
+- Black pepper, freshly ground, to taste

 - Wash cherry tomatoes.
 Slice in half.
-Place into small to medium sized bowl.
+Place into small to medium-sized bowl.

 - Dice 1/2 of a red onion.
 You can add more if you love onion or a little less if you like it but do not love it.
 Add to bowl.

-- Blend olive oil, vinegar, salt and pepper.
+- Blend olive oil, vinegar, salt, and pepper.
 Pour gently over ingredients in bowl and fold together.
 Refrigerate for about an hour to let flavors meld together.
-Serve and Enjoy.
+Serve and enjoy.

-© 2017 Amber Dahnke
+© 2017 Amber White